Project Overview

 Competitive Analysis

 Creating low-fidelity wireframes made rethink the necessity of certain elements and reorganise content for a better user experience.
-We understood that the before/after style gallery would need to live on a separate page, with a teaser on the main landing page.
+I understood that the before/after style gallery would need to live on a separate page, with a teaser on the main landing page.
 Because customers like to see before and after pictures, we decided to not limit ourselves to just a carousel on the landing page.
 It wouldn’t allow the implementation of multiple filters we needed for a pleasant user experience.

 Final Cut